jonasjberg/jonasjberg.github.io/_posts/2016-12-03-jack-of-all-trades.md

 So there is this saying --- "[Jack of all trades, master of none][wiki-jacktrades]".

-And there is that humorous [image][knifeimage] of an extended swiss army knife pop up in my head from time to time.
+And there is that humorous [image][knifeimage] of an extended swiss army knife that pops up in my head from time to time.
 Apparently, there are unsurprisingly also [real products][wenger] out there.
 Unsurprising things should not surprise me.

 And then there are those articles, blog posts and "news" about _just how long_